Team Belief DAG: Generalizing the Sequence Form to Team Games for Fast Computation of Correlated Team Max-Min Equilibria via Regret Minimization: Other Omitted Proofs

-Let $I = I_1 \sqcup I_2$ be an inflatable information set.
+Let $I = I_1 \sqcup I_2$ be an inflatable infoset.
 The only place where inflation can have an effect is the construction of the public observations $P_i$.
-Hence, let $O$ be an observation node, and $h, h' \in O$.
-We need to show that inflating cannot remove an $h, h'$ edge in $G$.
+Hence, let $O$ be inactive, and $h, h' \in O$.
+We need to show that inflating cannot remove an $(h, h')$ edge in $G[O]$.
 Suppose it did.
 Then (WLOG) let us say that $h \preceq u \in I_1$ and $h' \preceq u' \in I_2$.
-But $O$ is a valid observation node, so it is possible for the team to play to both nodes $h$ and $h'$ simultaneously.
+But $O$ is a valid node in $\mc D$, so it is possible for the team to play to both nodes $h$ and $h'$ simultaneously.
 But then there must be an infoset connecting some node on the $h \to u$ path to some node on the $h' \to u'$ path---otherwise, it would be possible for the team to play to both $u$ and $u'$ simultaneously, which violates inflatability of $I$.
 This completes the proof. \qedhere